Coventry Building Society

-For 2013 they have produced a beautiful full colour poppy coin with a donation to The Royal British Legion for every coin sold.
-This is available at www.westminstercollection.com/poppycoins
+For 2013 they produced a beautiful full colour poppy coin with a donation to The Royal British Legion for every coin sold, available at www.westminstercollection.com/poppycoins

 The Royal British Legion and Jutexpo Ltd have joined forces, working closely together for several years to develop what has now become an iconic series of ethically produced, reusable Poppy Bags.
 Since the partnership began the official poppy Jute bags have raised over £200,000 and are sold through major retailers such as Sainsbury's and Asda.